-- AI: In a demonstration, Google Assistant made a call to book a hair appointment, with the person on the other end of the line unaware that they were talking to a machine.
+- Duplex: In a demonstration, Google Assistant made a call to book a hair appointment, with the person on the other end of the line unaware that they were talking to a machine.
 The Assistant was even able to say “Mm-hmm” when she was asked by the salon employee to hold on.
-This robot-vocalization breakthrough comes as the result of Google’s Duplex AI system, which itself grew out of earlier Deep Learning projects such as WaveNet.
+This robot-vocalization breakthrough comes as the result of the Google Duplex AI system, which itself grew out of earlier Deep Learning projects like WaveNet.

-- Google Photos: Google Photos already makes it easy for you to correct photos with built-in editing tools and AI-powered features for automatically creating collages, movies and stylized photos.
-Now, Photos is getting more AI-powered fixes like B&W photo colorization, brightness correction and suggested rotations.
-A new version of the Google Photos app will suggest quick fixes and tweaks like rotations, brightness corrections or adding pops of color.
+- Photos: Google Photos already makes it easy for you to correct photos with built-in editing tools and AI-powered features for automatically creating collages, movies, and stylized photos.
+Now, Photos is getting more AI-powered fixes like B&W photo colorization, brightness correction, and suggested rotations.
+A new version of the Photos app will suggest quick fixes and tweaks like rotations, brightness corrections, or adding pops of color.

 - Android TV: Google unveiled Android P for the large-screened and set-top box operating system.
 Android TV now has over 100 partners working on devices such as smart TVs, set-top boxes, cable, and satellite pay-TV operators.
 Meanwhile, the app and game ecosystem is growing with 3,600+ applications.
 One of the first devices to feature Android P will be the JBL Link Bar that features an always-on Google Assistant.
 However, the absolute first device to feature Android will be the developer-only ADT-2.

-- Machine Learning Hardware: Google is rolling out its third generation of silicon, the Tensor Processor Unit 3.0.
+- Tensor Processor Unit: Google is rolling out its third generation of silicon, the Tensor Processor Unit (TPU) 3.0.
 The new TPU is eight times more powerful than last year per pod, with up to 100 petaflops in performance.
 Intel and Microsoft have been continuously focused on FPGA for machine learning, which is designed to be more modular and flexible as the needs for machine learning change over time.

 - Android P: Google is overhauling the OS’ overall look with Material Design, to a more streamlined and simple OS.
 Other small changes for Android P include a new zoom lens for fine-tuned text selection, support for inline photos and smart replies, new quick settings toggle for turning alarms on and off, and more.
 New security updates will prevent apps in the background from accessing your device’s microphone and camera.